-Actually, I stayed both nights in a divinely funky little beach shack, which Sachiho rented for me as a gift.
+Actually, I stayed both nights in a shabby chic little beach shack, which Sachiho rented for me as a gift.

 Just like the parking lot vendors at Grateful Dead concerts, I thought when I saw cafes and craft shops opening under tents all over the beach, one offering o-den (a bliss-inducing Japanese soup), another offering Nepalese curry, another macrobiotic foods, and another an Okinawan stew.
 I had a fish taco the second night, and the vendors made the tortilla by hand while I watched.

 At sundown, Rie and her husband opened the show with sweet spiritual songs.

 The children of the Amana band have their own band.
 They all sing; Sachiho’s son Lakita at age 16 already has the makings of a rock star.
 Yoko’s daughter Seina has loads of style, wit and charisma.
 And Hiromi’s daughter Tapiwa is breathtakingly gorgeous, blending the grace and beauty of Japan and Zimbabwe in one form.